Web application with a single entry point

 Another author on another article called "Why does PHP suck?" states:

-PHP’s 'drop ‘n run' concept also has a lot of shortcomings.
-Sure, it’s nice to just drop a script in a folder on the web server and have it run.
+PHP's "drop 'n run" concept also has a lot of shortcomings.
+Sure, it's nice to just drop a script in a folder on the web server and have it run.
 That is, until you realize that now you have an infinite number of entry points into your application, even though you just need one.
-If you take a look at the big boys like WordPress, you’ll see that all requests are being redirected to a single entry point and then dispatched further - which is how it should be.
+If you take a look at the big boys like WordPress, you'll see that all requests are being redirected to a single entry point and then dispatched further - which is how it should be.

 Re-writing requests only to have the web application interpret those requests, using yet another layer of complexity, seriously effects the efficiency of that application even on modern hardware, unless of course you're running a simple website with no real traffic.
 It's just plain stupid to add all those layers of complexity.
 Have you every profiled Wordpress?
 It's horrible slow.